atarwn/Connect/README.md

 Early build uploaded to Github ahead of time for one reason or another

-- Alphabuild aDD.MM.YY-bb
+- Alphabuild aDDMMYY-bb

 More or less stable build, functionality is not finalized, probably contains bugs

-- Betabuild bDD.MM.YY-b (CODENAME)
+- Betabuild bDDMMYY-b (CODENAME)

 All intended functionality is implemented, no bugs detected so far

-- Deltabuild dDD.MM.YY-b (CODENAME)
+- Deltabuild dDDMMYY-b (CODENAME)
 > p.s. build (-b) is optional in Deltabuild

 Stable version, all intended functionality implemented, no bugs

-- Release DD.MM.YY (CODENAME)
+- Stable sDDMMYY (CODENAME)